 It is assumed that applicable flight restrictions, operations limitations, and seasonal adjustments prescribed in the 11th Air Force Alaska Airspace Handbook would continue under the Proposed Action Alternative.
 General noise levels within airspace used by KC-135s would negligibly increase.
 The number of sonic booms is not expected to increase above the No Action Alternative.
-A species list was requested from the USFWS via the Information for Planning and Conservation tool (IPaC) on 30 September 2021 (Appendix A).
+A species list was requested from the USFWS via the Information for Planning and Conservation tool (IPaC) on 9 May 2022 (Appendix A).
 There are no listed threatened or endangered species or critical habitat present in the ROI.
 Therefore, the Proposed Action would not result in significant adverse impacts to ESA-listed species and consultation under Section 7 of the ESA is not required.
+USAF submitted a determination letter to USFWS and received a response on 6 January 2023 concurring that no effects to listed species are expected from the Proposed Action and no further action is required (Appendix A).

 Objective 8.5.1 of the Eielson AFB INRMP is to monitor for the presence of listed or proposed threatened and endangered species and critical habitats on Eielson AFB managed lands.
 Should any threatened or endangered species become resident to Eielson AFB managed lands, consultation with the USFWS would be initiated.